PERSONNEL SERVICES Regulation 4120

 1. When a driver is determined, by testing in conformity with federal regulations, to have an alcohol concentration of 0.04 or greater and/or a verified positive test result for drugs, the District will refer that driver to a substance abuse professional.
 The substance abuse professional will determine what assistance, if any, the driver needs in resolving problems related to drug or alcohol abuse.

 2. Before a driver can return to the performance of safety-sensitive functions, the driver must be evaluated by a substance abuse professional to ensure that he/she has completed any necessary rehabilitation.
-The driver must also submit the results of (1) an alcohol
+The driver must also submit the results of (1) an alcohol concentration test showing an alcohol concentration of less than 0.02 and (2) a verified negative drug test.

 Follow-Up Testing

-1. When a covered employee who has violated prohibited alcohol and/or drug standards returns to the performance of safety-sensitive functions, he/she will be required to submit to follow- up testing.
+1. When a covered employee who has violated prohibited alcohol and/or drug standards returns to the performance of safety-sensitive functions, he/she will be required to submit to follow-up testing.

 2. Follow-up tests are unannounced and at least six (6) tests must be conducted in the first 12 months after the employee returns to duty.
 Follow-up testing may be extended for a period not to exceed 60 months following return to duty.

-Refusal to Submit to Testin
+Refusal to Submit to Testing

 1. Federal regulations require covered employees to submit to required testing.
-When a covered employee refuses to submit to testing, or engages in conduct that obstructs the testing process, the test will be considered to be positive and the driver will, in accordance with
+When a covered employee refuses to submit to testing, or engages in conduct that obstructs the testing process, the test will be considered to be positive and the driver will, in accordance with federal regulations, be prohibited from performing safety-sensitive functions until all preconditions are satisfied.

 2. Refusal to submit or to provide a specimen has the same sanctions under the federal regulations as a positive test.
 Any employee who fails to provide adequate breath or urine for testing must obtain, as soon as possible after the attempted test, an evaluation from a licensed physician who is acceptable to the employer concerning the employee's inability to provide a sufficient specimen.
 If the physician determines, in his/her reasonable medical judgment, that a medical condition has, or with a high degree of probability could have, precluded the employee from providing a sufficient quantity, the employer's failure shall not be deemed a refusal to take a test.
 The physician shall provide the District a written statement of the basis for his/her conclusion.
 If the licensed physician, in his/her reasonable medical judgment, is unable to make such a determination, the employee's failure to provide an adequate specimen shall be regarded as a refusal to take a test and a violation of this Policy.